-Figure 11 depicts the Module operational environment.
+Figure 7 depicts the module operational environment.

-Figure 11 - Module Block Diagram
+Figure 7 - Module Block Diagram

-Black bold line shows the cryptographic boundary.
-The micro processor is responsible for processing IOs to HDDs as well as encrypting/decrypting IOs where applicable.
-Firmware images are stored in the flash memory.
-They are loaded to the micro processor when the Module power up.
-All functions and system initialization are performed by the micro processor, which is contained within the cryptographic boundary of the Module.
+Red bold line shows the cryptographic boundary.
+The firmware running on the ASIC (hereafter DKA firmware) is responsible for routing data input, data output, control input and status output and monitoring the microprocessor status.
+When one of the microprocessor enters fatal error state ASIC blocks the interface for data input and output.
+Firmware images of the DKA firmware are stored in PROM.
+They are loaded to the ASIC when the module power up.
+The firmware running on the microprocessor (hereafter SAS firmware) is responsible for processing IOs to HDDs as well as encrypting/decrypting IOs where applicable.
+AES and SHA hardware accelerators are integrated into the microprocessor.
+Firmware images of the SAS firmware are stored in the flash memory.
+They are loaded to the microprocessor when the module power up.
+All functions and system initialization are performed by the microprocessor, which is contained within the cryptographic boundary of the module.
 CSPs are stored in flash memory or SEEPROM.